What are the Top Ten Software Development Outsourcing Trends for 2020?

 9) Adept Companies Are Being More Selective with What They Outsource

 Many organizations who originally turned to outsourcing to compensate for a lack of internal expertise and resources have grown more sophisticated over time.
 They are progressively learning to be more selective regarding what to do in-house versus handing off to an outsourcing provider.
-Organizations are looking deeper into what their core competencies are and what they can outsource to make themselves more efficient in-house.
-Their motivations are usually the desires for greater flexibility, responsiveness or cost reductions, all of which software providers need to be sensitive to in contract negotiations.
+Organizations are looking deeper into what their core competencies are.
+And what they can outsource to make themselves more efficient in-house.
+Their motivations are usually the desires for greater flexibility, responsiveness or cost reductions.
+All of which software providers need to be sensitive to in contract negotiations.

 10) Outsourcing Company Accommodation Increasing

 It is no longer the case that companies seek out only the lowest cost provider.
 Sophisticated outsourcing companies will respond tactically and strategically to all the trends discussed here to grow or to survive.
-This trend can be seen in the greater tendency for outsourcers to adapt and adjust terms or offer new services in an effort to deliver the best product and service.
+This trend is seen in the greater tendency for outsourcers to adapt and adjust terms or offer new services in an effort to deliver the best product and service.